 Tampering fees, criminal charges and civil penalties may be the result

 Water meters are the property of the City of Raleigh.
 Removing or tampering with a water meter can result in a $100 Meter Tampering Fee, a $500 Civil Penalty and Criminal Charges.

 Obstructing a water meter can result in Civil Penalties of $500 per day.

 Per North Carolina General Statute 14-151.1, it is illegal for any unauthorized person (including a licensed plumber) to alter, tamper with, relocate, willfully damage, or bypass a water meter.
 It is illegal for any person (including a licensed plumber) other than a City of Raleigh employee to reconnect a water meter after City of Raleigh personnel have disconnected it.

 City of Raleigh Ordinances 1985-543; 1999-658 "...it shall be unlawful for any person to remove, damage, or interfere with any water or sewer pipes belonging to the City...."

 Obstructing a Water Meter

-City of Raleigh personnel must have access to water meters to properly service water and sewer accounts and to ensure accurate billing.
+City of Raleigh personnel must have access to water meters to properly maintain water and sewer services and to ensure accurate billing.

 The utility customer is responsible to trim, cut back, and remove any bushes, trees, plants, sod, landscaping, etc. that may cover or obstruct access to a water meter.